shakes76/PatternFlow/recognition/MattChoy-VQVAE/README.md

 → [Dataset](#dataset)
 → [Data Pre-Processing](#data-pre-processing)
 → [Training, Validation and Testing Splits](#training-validation-and-testing-splits)

 ### Description of Algorithm
 - What is this algorithm that is implemented, and what problem does it solve?
 - Approximately a paragrahm
+- Screenshots and conceptual explanation from the research paper.

 ### How does it work?
 - Approximately a paragraph